 - Full Life Support: Protects pilots and hovercraft from heat and radiation and gives a breathable atmosphere inside the vehicle for up 48 hours in vacuum and three weeks with scrubbers.

 - Thermo-Imager: Range: 2,000 ft (609 m).
 Finds the infrared radiations of things that are warm.
 Also enables pilot to see in smoke, shadows and darkness.

 - Nightvision Optics: Range: 2,000 ft (609 m).
 Uses light amplification to make a picture.
 Emits no light but will not work in absolute darkness.
 System can be dazzled by sudden bright lights but does not physically blind the pilot.

 - Radar Defeating Profile & Radar Absorbing Materials: The vehicle is designed so that the radar profile of the hover tank is reduced and the vehicle is covered with radar absorbing materials.
-Because of this, attempts to detect the hover tank using radar are made with a -30% penalty to read sensor rolls when attempting to detect it.
+Because of this, attempts to detect the hover tank using radar are made with a -30% penalty to any Read Sensory Instrument skill rolls when attempting to detect it.
 Go to General Detection Penalties for more information on penalties and bonuses to use with stealth.